-The southernmost tip of Portugal, the Algarve has 96 miles of a spectacular coastline on the Atlantic, and a culture and scenery very different from the rest of the country.
-With a mild year-round weather, warm sea waters, rich history, culinary and traditions – with low prices – the region has seen international tourism replace agriculture and fishing recently, since an international airport was opened in Faro, the regional capital.
-With no crime or political strife, the Algarve now is one of the most popular vacation spots in Europe – in 2017 alone it received 7.1 million visitors, and the summer of 2018 is expected to be its biggest season yet.
+The southernmost tip of Portugal, the Algarve has 96 miles of a spectacular coastline on the Atlantic and a culture and scenery very different from the rest of the country.
+With a mild year-round weather, warm sea waters, rich history, culinary and traditions, it has seen international tourism replace agriculture and fishing since an international airport was opened in Faro, the regional capital.
+With no crime or political strife and very reasonable prices, the Algarve is one of the most popular vacation spots in Europe – in 2017 alone it received 7.1 million visitors, and the summer of 2018 is expected to be its biggest season yet.

-This success has come at a price: the permanent population of the province is of only 450.000 people, but in the summer this number is multiplied by three.
-This influx of tourists has caused parts of the region to become overbuilt and cluttered – mostly the central region, as the coastline towards the Spanish border (see post on the East Algarve) is less developed, perhaps due to a nature reserve of lagoons and inlets separating the towns from the sand beaches.
-The east is also a more traditional and historic part of the Algarve, better suited for mature travelers.
+This success has come at a price: the permanent population of the province, only 450.000 people, is multiplied by three in the summer.
+This influx of tourists has caused parts of the region – mostly the central part – to become overdeveloped.
+The East coast, towards the Spanish border (see post on the East Algarve) managed to escape this trend, perhaps thanks to a nature reserve of lagoons and inlets separating the towns from the sand beaches.
+The East Algarve is also more traditional and historic and better suited for mature travelers.
 But that doesn’t mean that the bustling center should be bypassed – there is a lot to see there, if you pick the right time and place to visit.

 Let’ go about the places that make the cut – or not.

 Cons: modern and purpose-built, no charm or history